UNM faculty information and opportunities guide

 -

-Outages and Alerts: For information about issues that may be impacting Canvas or integrated tools, see System Status & Alerts.
+Outages and Alerts: For information about service interruptions that may be impacting Canvas or integrated tools, see System Status & Alerts.

 -